McCloud’s Baked Smothered Pork Chops (Made Easy With Cream Of Celery)

 • Green Beans: Green beans go with everything.
 Easily one of my favorite vegetables but this combo may be a bit too acidic if you do like most folk do and add vinegar and garlic to ya green beans which are also both in this pork chop recipe.

 • Spinach: Spinach goes well with pork chops as well.
-I dont know what it is but spinach and pork chops are a perfect paring.
+I don’t know what it is, but spinach and pork chops are a perfect pairing.
 Probably the green veggies after green beans I eat with my pork chops the most.

 • How to store them?
 In a Tupperware bowl, tightly sealed in the refrigerator.
 Just make sure as I always say, to place them in a cold area of your refrigerator so they stay fresh longer.